-- (a) Failing to bargain in good faith in violation of section 1153(a) and (e) of the Act by failing and refusing to provide United Farm Workers of America (UFW), the certified bargaining representative with necessary and relevant information. - (b) Failing to bargain in good faith in violation of section 1153(a) and (e) of the Act by unilaterally implementing a health care plan and a sick leave policy without prior notification to the UFW or providing UFW an opportunity to negotiate about discretionary aspects of such plans. - (c) In any like or related manner interfering with, restraining, or coercing its agricultural employees in the exercise of the rights guaranteed them by section 1152 of the Agricultural Labor Relations Act. - 2.
-Take the following affirmative actions necessary to effectuate the policies of the Act: - (a) Upon request, make available to UFW the relevant and necessary information requested. - (b) Upon request, bargain in good faith with UFW regarding discretionary changes in health plans and sick leave. - (c) Upon request of the Regional Director, sign the attached Notice to Agricultural Employees and, after its translation by a Board agent into all appropriate languages, reproduce sufficient copies in each language for the purposes set forth below. - (d) Post copies of the Notice in all appropriate languages at conspicuous places on Respondent's property, including places where notices to employees are usually posted, for sixty (60) days, the times and places of posting to be determined by the Regional Director.
-Respondent shall exercise due care to replace any copies of the Notice which may be altered, defaced, covered or removed.
-Pursuant to the authority granted under section 1151(a) of the Act, give agents of the Board access to tis premises to confirm the posting of the Notice. - (e) Mail signed copies of the attached Notice in all appropriate languages within 30 days after the date this Order becomes final or thereafter if directed by the Regional Director to the last known address of all agricultural employees it employed, including those employed by farm labor contractors, during the planting and harvesting periods or other relevant periods of employment from November 2012 to September 2015. - (f) Grant ALRB agents access to work sites where the agricultural employees in the bargaining unit work at mutually arranged times in order to read the attached Notice to them and to answer questions employees may have about their rights under the Act outside the presence of supervisory personnel. - (g) Compensate employees for the time spent during the Notice reading and the following question and answer period at the employees' regular hourly rates, or each employee's average hourly rate based on their piece-rate production during the prior pay period. - (h) Provide access during the notice-posting period to ALRB agents to ensure compliance with the notice-posting requirements of this ORDER. (i) Provide a signed copy of the Notice to each person it hired for work as an agricultural employee during the 12-month period following the issuance of the ALRB's Order in this case. (j) Notify the Regional Director in writing within thirty (30) days after the date of issuance of this Order of the steps Respondents have taken to comply with the terms and, on request, also notify the Regional Director periodically in writing of further actions taken to comply with the terms of this Order until notified that full compliance has been achieved. $\mathbf{D}^{A}$ ATED • • Mary Miller Cracraft Administrative Law Judge Agricultural Labor Relations Soard NOTICE TO AGRICULTURAL EMPLOYEES The Agricultural Labor Relations Act is a law that gives you and all other farm workers in California these rights: - 1.
-To organize yourselves. - 2.
-To form, join, or help a labor organization or bargaining representative. - 3.
-To vote in a secret ballot election to decide whether you want a union to represent you. - 4.
-To bargain with your employer about your wages and working conditions through a union chosen by a majority of the employees and certified by the Board. - 5.
-To act together with other workers to help and protect one another. - 6.
-To decide not to do any of these things.
+- b) In any like or related manner interfering with, restraining, or coercing its agricultural employees in the exercise of the rights guaranteed them by section 1152 of the Act. - 2) Take the following affirmative actions necessary to effectuate the policies of the Act: - a) Upon request of the Regional Director, sign the attached Notice to Agricultural Employees and, after its translation by a Board agent into all appropriate languages, reproduce sufficient copies in each language for the purposes set forth below. - b) Post copies of the Notice in all appropriate languages at conspicuous places on Gerawan's property, including places where notices to employees are usually posted, for sixty (60) days, the times and places of posting to be determined by the Regional Director.
+Gerawan shall exercise due care to replace any copies of the Notice which may be altered, defaced, covered or removed. - c) Pursuant to the authority granted under section 1151, subdivision (a) of the Act, give agents of the Board access to its premises to confirm the posting of the Notice. - d) Mail signed copies of the attached Notice in all appropriate languages within 30 days after the date this Order becomes final or thereafter if directed by the Regional Director to the last known address of all agricultural employees it employed, including those employed by farm labor contractors, during the planting and harvesting periods or other relevant periods of employment from November 2012 to November 5, 2013. - e) Grant ALRB agents access to work sites where the agricultural employees in the bargaining unit work at mutually arranged times in order to read the attached Notice to them and to answer questions employees may have about their rights under the Act outside the presence of supervisory personnel. - f) Compensate employees for the time spent during the Notice reading and the following question and answer period at the employees' regular hourly rates, or each employee's average hourly rate based on their piece-rate production during the prior pay period. - g) Provide access during the notice-posting period to ALRB agents to ensure compliance with the notice-posting requirements of this Order.

+- h) Provide a signed copy of the Notice to each person it hired for work as an agricultural employee during the 12-month period following the issuance of the ALRB's Order in this case. - i) Notify the Regional Director in writing within thirty (30) days after the date of issuance of this Order of the steps Gerawan has taken to comply with the terms of this Order and, on request, also notify the Regional Director periodically in writing of further actions taken to comply with the terms of this Order until notified that full compliance has been achieved.